Daniel Mustafá: International career

 In 2006, talks between Mustafá and the Palestinian Football Association in order for the former to represent the latter's national team took place, but no agreement was reached.
 Finally, he was selected for the squad that competed in the 2012 WAFF Championship, gaining his first cap on 8 December in a 1–2 loss against Kuwait.
+He was selected in Palestine's 23-man final squad for AFC Asian Cup 2019.